klabbet/moar-wiki/getting-started/introduction.md

 ## Introduction to MOAR

-When microservice architecture started to get popular around 2012 everyone was becoming distributed developers, and just about the same time everyone discovered that distributed computing is hard.
+When microservice architecture started to get popular around 2012 everyone became experts of distributed systems, and just about the same time everyone discovered that distributed computing is hard.

-We hear alot of successes with microservice architecture from huge software developers like Netflix and Spotify, but we rarely hear it applied successfully to a small- midscale business.
+We hear alot of successes with microservice architecture from huge software developers like Netflix and Spotify, but rarely applied successfully to a small- midscale business.
 That is because most of those projects fail miserably.

 The reason for failure is that microservice architecture suits best when you have a large number of developers and you need to scale your architecture to multiple independent teams.

-Trying to use the microservice architecture on a one-team project produces a lot of overhead, delays and in turn shortcuts taken to produce results faster.
+Trying to use the microservice architecture on a one-team project produces a lot of overhead, delays turns to shortcuts to produce results faster.
 That is why those project fails.
-Because microservice architecture doesn't apply to those scenarios.
+Microservice architecture doesn't apply to those scenarios.

 ### What MOAR is

-MOAR set constraints on services and how services can communicate to each other.
-These constraints make your system much easier to maintain, so that you can run it with one team and still get the benefits of a modularized microservice architecture.
+MOAR set constraints on a microservice system.
+These constraints makes your system easier to maintain, so you can run it with one team, and still get the benefits of a modularized microservice architecture.

-These are the most important constraints
+These are the constraints.

 #### Messages

-All communication between services are done with messages.
-All messages have a common schema in their envelope, metadata of the message, and the body of the message is always strongly typed.
+All communication between services are done by messages.
+All messages consist of an envelope and a message body.
+The envelope is always the same attributes, and the body is the variable content of the messages you want to send.

-A message schema is versioned so when you update a message you do not accidently crash a service that cannot handle it.
+The message body is always strongly typed, so when you update a message you will not accidently make a breaking change to your system.

 **Message examples**

 * Command: update-user
-* Publish: user-updated
+* Subscribe: user-updated
 * Query: get-user
 * Request: add-line-item-to-order

 #### Services

-A service is not an application or deployable unit as you are used to.
-It is just a name for the bounded context in which one or several functions implements the service interface.
-There is no code for the service, no build or deployment pipeline.

-There are reasons when you want to extract a service to its own application, but this is something you want to avoid unless the benefits turn out greater than the costs.
+A service is a name that bind functions together in a bounded context.
+It is not an application with its own lifecycle as in a microservice architecture.
+In MOAR you are encouraged to have many services within the same deployable application.

+You can split services into several applications.
+There are several reasons to do this.
+You have several teams and want to cleanly split responsibilities.
+Or the service is better written in another language and technology stack.
+Maybe there are special security measures that force you to put the service behind a firewall.

+But for the most time, services are developed and hosted together in the same application.

 **Service examples**